-Overarching Need as identified in Increase number of FRMS students performing at grade level or above proficiency in CNA Section 3.2 reading lexile as indicated by GA Milestones and the Reading Inventory.
-Root Cause # 1 42% of student Lexile levels are below grade level (basic & below basic) in Fall of 2020 and 34% of student Lexile levels (basic & below basic) are below grade level in Spring of 2021.
-Goal During the 2021-2022 SY, the number of 6th-8th FRMS students performing at grade level or above reading lexile proficiency as indicated by GA Milestones Assessment (GMAS) and/or Reading Inventory will increase by 3%.
+Overarching Need as identified in Increase number of FRMS students performing at grade level or above proficiency in CNA Section 3.2 reading lexile as indicated by GA Milestones and/or Reading Plus.
+Root Cause # 1 69% of student Lexile levels were below grade level (basic & below basic) in Fall of 2021 and 48% of student Lexile levels (basic & below basic) were below grade level in Spring of 2022.
+Goal During the 2022-2023 SY, the number of 6th-8th FRMS students performing at grade level or above reading lexile proficiency as indicated by GA Milestones Assessment (GMAS) and/or Reading Plus will increase by 3%.

 Action Step Share Lexile levels with all teachers across content areas.

 Funding Sources N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 Systems Coherent Instruction

-Method for Monitoring Reading Inventory
+Success Criteria for Reading Plus

-Implementation and Effectiveness
+Implementation

+Success Criteria for Impact on Grade level achievement

+Student Achievement

 Position/Role Responsible Faculty

 Timeline for Implementation Yearly